KRamos21/KRamos21/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](kaue.ramos.krr@gmail.com)

 ## About me:
 I've graduated from law school in 2015 and I have been working as a lawyer ever since.
-Nevertheless, technology is a field that has always aroused my curiosity and over time I've realized that it was more in line with my interests and aspirations.
+Nevertheless, technology is a field that has always aroused my curiosity and over time I've realized that it was more aligned with my interests and aspirations.
 Thus, in early 2021, I decided to start a career transition and study programming harder.

 Right now, I'm finishing a full-stack web development course at Digital House and taking programming classes at University.